Kyriosity/read-write/README+/software/design/names/README.md

 + shared comprehension of a domain, collaboration, and indeed bound team,
 + genuine design and self-descriptive code,
 + inspiration for behavior/domain-driven design,
-+ help for creating and reading the documentation<sup>📒</sup>,
++ base for writing and reading the documentation<sup>📒</sup>,
-+ mitigated tension to get into a project for newcomers,
++ less tension to get into a project for newcomers,
 + comfy navigation in the source code (beginning from <kbd>CTRL+F</kbd>).

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;<sup>:family:</sup><sub> The team means not only developers and managers but customers, testers with end users.</sub>\
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;<sup>📒</sup><sub> reqs/specs, DoU, meetings protocols, and primers - hard to follow but easy to misunderstand or forget</sub>

-And it is an ingredient of successful [domain-driven design](../drive/README.md#Domain-drive).
+It's an ingredient of successful [domain-driven design](../drive/README.md#Domain-drive) (and vice versa).

 ## What's next